 History — a snapshot of our key milestones

-2014 In September, Veresen announced the acquisition of a 50% convertible preferred interest in the Ruby Pipeline for US$1.425 million.
-Ruby is a 680-mile, 42-inch natural gas transmission system delivery U.S. Rockies natural gas production to the western United States.
+In September, Veresen announced the acquisition of a 50% convertible preferred interest in the Ruby Pipeline for US$1.425 million.
+Ruby is a 680-mile, 42-inch natural gas transmission system delivering U.S. Rockies natural gas production to markets in the western United States.

 2011 We completed our conversion to a corporation and changed our name to Veresen.
 In February, we acquired interests in a portfolio of run-of-river hydroelectric facilities and development projects in British Columbia from ENMAX Corporation.
-In late 2011, we announced our acquisition of the Hythe/Steeprock gas gathering and processing complex from Encana — the single largest asset acquisition in the history of our company.
+In late 2011, we announced our acquisition of the Hythe/Steeprock gas gathering and processing complex from Encana.

 2010 In August, we acquired Swift Power, a company engaged in the development of run-of-river hydroelectric power projects.
 In November, we acquired Pristine Power, an electricity power developer in British Columbia and Ontario.